 The PADI Open Water Diver course is incredibly flexible and performance based, which means that TORPEDO RAYS can offer a wide variety of schedules, paced according to how fast you progress.

 Your instructor's interest is in your learning to scuba dive, not in how long you sit in a class.
 So, training is based upon demonstrating that you know what you need to know and can do what you need to do.
-This means that you progress at your own pace – faster or slower depending upon the time you need to become a confident scuba diver who dives regularly.
+This means that you progress at your own pace – faster or slower depending upon the time you need to become a confident and regular scuba diver.
 You can start learning to scuba dive online right now with TORPEDO RAYS and PADI eLearning.

 Compared with getting started in other popular adventure sports and outdoor activities, learning to scuba dive isn't expensive.